raveenaaa/Deployment/README.md

 ## Settting up Infrastructure

-Currently, we can deploy changes to our VM, but we have nothing the regulates the control of traffic, nor which `TARGET` is active.
+Currently, we can deploy changes to our different VMs---however---we have nothing the regulates the control of traffic, nor logic which determines which `TARGET` is active.
 We will set up our infrastructure to fully handle a deployment, including automatic failover.

 You may want to setup your terminals to help you distinguish your `GREEN` and `BLUE` environments, as follows: